 Keep relevant notes / records (be aware of data protection)

-If you work with children, young people and/or vulnerable adults you should have a DBS check in place.
+If you work with children, young people and/or vulnerable adults you should have an Enhanced DBS check in place.

 Whenever you are working in a new environment – take the time to explore the premises and the area before you meet with your client.
 Do your own risk assessment – where are the exits, what do you need to do to ensure the safety of yourself and your client.